 Money laundering generally takes place through these types of transactions and is now often used in any case which results in an allegation that money was obtained in violation of the law and that money was used in a banking financial transaction."

 Money laundry charges were originally designed as a way to capture and prosecute participants in organized crime, such as drug cartels.
 In today's world of law enforcement and criminal justice, "money laundering" charges are often brought against individuals and organizations under investigation for crimes such as securities fraud.

 Money laundering charges provide a pretext for forfeiture of funds, making it very difficult for defendants to afford quality legal representation.
 For this reason, our Orlando white collar crime attorneys urge you to take action immediately if you have reason to believe that you are under suspicion of money laundering or any related white collar crime such as operation of a Ponzi scheme.

-Our attorneys use aggressive and effective defense strategies to minimize the negative impact of evidence, charges and penalties.
-For thorough criminal defense representation, contact the Law Offices of Mark L. Horwitz in Orlando, Florida.
-Call our law office at (407) 401-7224.
+Our Orlando white collar crime lawyers use aggressive and effective defense strategies to minimize the negative impact of evidence, charges and penalties.

 Roshelle P., Former Client